git-steven/git-steven.github.io/_posts/2025-08-14-layered-architecture.md

 This layer implements the contracts defined above — persistence, gateways, integrations.
 It’s where technology decisions live.

-### ▶ Cross-Cutting Concerns
+### ▼ Cross-Cutting Concerns
 Logging, configuration, crypto, validation — the things *every* layer needs but none should depend on.
-Our updated diagram shows them as a **vertical wedge (▶)** slicing through all layers, making their ubiquity explicit instead of an afterthought.
+Our updated diagram shows them as a **vertical wedge (▼) (in black on left of diagram)** slicing through all layers, making their ubiquity explicit instead of an afterthought.

 ---